louis-parent/Quill/README.md

 The alignement of the children can be defined by the classes `at-start` for start of the container, `at-end` for end of the container and `at-center` for center of the container.
 The class `stretch` allow the children to take full place in the cross axis.
 In a column, it will result with children of column full width.
 In a row, children will be full height.
 The class `wrap` allow wrapping for the flex container.
+The class `reverse` allow to reverse the whole flex container.

 #### Spacing